xyproto/permissions2/README.md

 }
 ~~~

-When only using the Go modules for serving HTTP, the code is a bit more involved
+Example for using only `net/http` for serving
 --------------------

 ~~~ go
 package main